 Few basic questions to get them to think:

-- Will this information require more explanation or can it be summarised for a handout reference?
+- Will this information require more explanation or can it be summarized for a handout reference?

 - Is this information relevant to the project and the learner group?